hassmuha/CarND-Advanced-Lane-Lines-Submit/writeup.md

 ### Pipeline (single images)

-let's start with test1 image as shown below
+let's start with test1 image as shown below:

 ![alt text][image3]

 #### 1. Provide an example of a distortion-corrected image.

 I have defined a new funciton so that same function can be used for processing video frames as well.
-This is defined as `distort_correct()` which is using the opencv function `cv2.undistort()` and calibration and distortion cooefficients calculated as describe above to calculate the undistorted test image.
-Both the original and undistorted image is shown below:
+This is defined as `distort_correct()` which is using the opencv function `cv2.undistort()` and calibration and distortion coefficients as describe above to calculate the undistorted test image.
+The undistorted test1 image is shown below:

 ![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 I used following steps as present in the function `pipeline()` :

-1) Color space conversion : RGB to in HLS
+1) Color space conversion : RGB to HLS
-2) Applying guassian smoothing on L plane to prepare to calculate gradient on that plane.
-The video seems alread blurred so I used the mask of 3 x 3.
+2) Applying gaussian smoothing on L plane to prepare to calculate gradient on that plane.
+The video seems already blurred so I used the mask of 3 x 3.
-3) Apply x-gradient with Sobel mask of size of 5 on L-plane.
+3) Apply x-gradient with Sobel mask of size of 5x5 on L-plane.
 The L plane is selected as it contain major features of the whole scene along with presence of clear edges.
-Based on the fact that we are interested on lane lines x gradient was enough.
-The threshhold image `gradx_L` is calculated by applying thresholding on the absolute of gradient image with values between 20 to 100 are considered as white.
+Based on the fact that we are interested on lane lines x-gradient was enough.
+The threshold image `gradx_L` is calculated by applying thresholding on the absolute of gradient image with values between 20 to 100 are considered as white.
 This is shown in the figure below:

 ![alt text][image5]

 4) Simple thresholding is applied on S-plane with values between 140 to 255 taken as white.
 The reason is it will help to detect yellow and clear white lines if present in the image while not being effected by different change in lighting conditions.
 The resulted image is store in the variable `s_binary` and picture is shown below

 ![alt text][image6]

 5) Simple thresholding is applied on H-plane with values between (15, 40) taken as white.
 The result shown below also shows it will also be able to detect yellow and white lines.
 The resulted image is store in the variable `h_binary`:

 ![alt text][image7]

 6) Then combine `s_binary` and `h_binary` with 'and' operation. this reduces a lot of noise and make sure pure lane lines will be detected.
-The resulted image is store in the variable `combined_sh` and resulted image is shown below:
+The resulted image is stored in the variable `combined_sh` and resulted image is shown below:
 ![alt text][image8]